Veriff Enhances Its Fully Automated Identity Verification Offering

-(MENAFN- PR Newswire) The fully automated identity verification solution is optimized for greater speed, scalability, and conversion
+(MENAFN- EIN Presswire) The fully automated identity verification solution is optimized for greater speed, scalability, and conversion This solution is ideal for businesses that require the fastest speed, highest conversion, and detailed session insights to provide their customers an extra layer of security.”

 Building on the earlier iterations, the new solution has a faster response time, and each verification session has a decision, decision score, and more insights.
 These insights show in detail what happened in the verification session, providing information points that customers can use to build their own onboarding decision-making.